EVERSE-ResearchSoftware/RSQKit/pages/tasks/long_term_maintenance_and_handover.md

 ### Considerations

-- The right handover process scales with project size: a single-developer script needs far less than a multi-contributor tool with external users, so do not over-engineer the handover for a small project or under-prepare it for a large one.
 - Academic contracts rarely allow for a clean overlap period with a successor, given funding gaps and hiring delays, so plan for an asynchronous handover – one that relies on self-contained documentation rather than assuming live training sessions will happen.
 - Institutional knowledge about *why* the software is built the way it is tends to disappear fastest – code comments and commit history rarely capture design rationale on their own.
+To know more about it see [Research Software Stories](/writing_research_software_stories).
+- The right handover process scales with project size: a single-developer script needs far less than a multi-contributor tool with external users, so do not over-engineer the handover for a small project or under-prepare it for a large one.
 - Access and infrastructure (repository ownership, CI credentials, package registry accounts, domain names) are easy to forget during a handover and can quietly break the project later if they remain tied to one person.
-- A clear, permissive software license set early avoids legal ambiguity that can block a handover or reuse later.
+- A clear, permissive software license set early avoids legal ambiguity that can block a handover or reuse later (see [Licensing Software](/licensing_software))

 ### Solutions